Gary De'Roux

 Runner up Eastern Counties Featherweight Championships in 1985 and 1986.

 Winning 16 of 21 fights, including one exhibition fight.

 Turned professional in 1986.
-Made his debut on Sept 25th 1986 against Manchesters' Tony Carter in Peterborough at the Wirrina Stadium in a planned 6 rounder.
+Made his debut on Sept 25th 1986 against Manchester's Tony Carter in Peterborough at the Wirrina Stadium in a planned 6 rounder.
 He won in the second round with the referee stopping the contest, his following 2 fights ended in a similar fashion, making him one of the most exciting all action fighters to come out of Peterborough.

 Historic Boxing Fact - Boxing historian Harold Alderman MBE.